abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 ### 07-17-12

-In the *Sabbāsava Sutta---All the Taints---*(MN 2) the Buddha talks about.
+In the Sabbāsava Sutta, All the Taints, the Buddha talks about.
 He says we can abandon taints by using the four requisites---robes, food, shelter, and medicine---in the appropriate way.
 It's an interesting reflection that taints are to be abandoned by